 Because children mature at different rates, we do not have a minimum age to use the range.
 Some children are ready at 8 years of age (or less) to shoot; others are not ready at 17.
 Since all minors must be accompanied by a parent or adult legal guardian, and the parent / legal guardian is the responsible party, the parent / legal guardian must make the determination as to the suitability of their child shooting on the range.
 Remember, the adult is responsible for the child's behavior at all times.

-Additionally, Federal and State law require a person to be 21 years of age to buy or rent a handgun or handgun ammunition.
+Additionally, you must be 21 years of age to rent a firearm for use on the range.
 To enter the range with your own firearms and ammunition, you must be 18 years of age.

 3. What is the shooting distance of your range?